 GeneCards Summary for CHRM4 Gene

 CHRM4 (Cholinergic Receptor Muscarinic 4) is a Protein Coding gene.
-Diseases associated with CHRM4 include bladder neck obstruction.
-Among its related pathways are Circadian entrainment and Peptide ligand-binding receptors.
+Diseases associated with CHRM4 include Bladder Neck Obstruction.
+Among its related pathways are Peptide ligand-binding receptors and Myometrial Relaxation and Contraction Pathways.
 GO annotations related to this gene include G-protein coupled receptor activity and G-protein coupled acetylcholine receptor activity.
 An important paralog of this gene is CHRM5.

 UniProtKB/Swiss-Prot for CHRM4 Gene

 The muscarinic acetylcholine receptor mediates various cellular responses, including inhibition of adenylate cyclase, breakdown of phosphoinositides and modulation of potassium channels through the action of G proteins.
 Primary transducing effect is inhibition of adenylate cyclase.